darwinlau/CASPR/README.md

 For notification of issues please use the issues tab within the github page <https://github.com/darwinlau/CASPR/issues>.
 For more detailed communication please email Darwin Lau at <darwinlau@mae.cuhk.edu.hk>.

 ## Further Documentation: ##
-Now that you have installed CASPR please look at *CASPR_101.pdf* (located in the *docs* directory) for further information regarding the operation of CASPR.
+Now that you have installed CASPR, please look at *CASPR_101.pdf* (located in the *docs* directory) for further information regarding the operation of CASPR.

 ## <a name="dependency_install"></a> Dependency Installation ##
 In addition to the core code base, some analysis techniques within CASPR require the use of additional software dependencies.
 These dependencies include